CSS border-image Property

 - inherit: It is used to set border-image property from its parent.

-Supported Browsers: The browser supported by border-image property are listed below:
+Supported Browsers: The browser supported by the border-image property are listed below:

 - Google Chrome 16.0, 4.0 -webkit-